go12/go12.github.io/_posts/2020-02-24-zdnet-forget-passwords-secure-yourself-with-a-passphrase-and-these-tools.md

 ---
 layout: post
-title: ZDNET - Forget passwords: Secure yourself with a passphrase and these tools
+title: ZDNET - Forget passwords - Secure yourself with a passphrase and these tools
 categories: [industry]
 tags: [passphrases]
 date: 2020-02-24